 Nylon laminations usually combine polyester or foil with nylon to enhance barrier strength, and bag strength so the bag does not break or rip.
 The lamination process is usually different depending on the product requirement.
 Nylon Co-extrusions are mainly used for vacuuming.
 Due to the co-extrusion, the film is able to stretch without breaking and conform to the shape of your products when vacuumed around them.

-OPP, BOPP, MOPP, CPP are common barrier materials which offer different performance characteristics than PET, PE, or a Metalized material.
+OPP, BOPP, MOPP, CPP are common barrier films which offer different performance characteristics than PET, PE, or a Metalized material.
 First OPP is generally lower in cost, and also can be used to create a matte lamination, making the bag matte.
-Last but not least Polypropylene when used as a cast material has a higher melting point than other plastics commonly used for interior liners.
+Last but not least Polypropylene when used as a cast material has a higher melting point than other plastic films commonly used for interior liners.
 This makes it possible to create bags that both heat seal but which can be exposed to temperatures above 100C for sterilization or boiling.

 Polyethylene (LDPE, PE, LLDPE)

 Polyethylene by itself is a weak barrier, even when used in high build or mil thicknesses.
-But when combined with other plastics Polyethylene helps bring it all together.
+But when combined with other plastic films, Polyethylene helps bring it all together.
 PE is predominately used as the interior food safe and heat sealable layer, PE promotes elasticity and has a natural "stretch" to it.
 Polyethylene is non-reactive to most chemicals, and can withstand high acids and bases.

 Factors to Consider When Deciding the Packaging Material to Use

-Other aspects you should consider include;
+Other aspects you should consider while searching for food packaging resources include:

 Estimated Product Shelf Life